cyberbotics/webots/docs/guide/the-scene-tree.md

 %end

+Applied changes are immediately reflected in the 3D window.

+    > **Note**:
-    > **Note**: We recommend to use the Scene Tree to write Webots world files.
+We recommend to use the Scene Tree to write Webots world files.
 However, because the nodes and fields are stored in a human readable form, it is also possible to edit world files with a regular text editor.
 Some search and replace operations may actually be easier that way.
 Please refer to Webots [Reference Manual](../reference/webots-world-files.md) for more info on the available nodes and the world file format.